backupbrew/switchbrew/NV services.md

 QueryEvent is only supported on (and implemented differently on):

   - /dev/nvhost-gpu
-      - 1: Unknown
+      - 1: SmException\_BptIntReport
-      - 2: Unknown
+      - 2: SmException\_BptPauseReport
-      - 3: Unknown
+      - 3: ErrorNotifierEvent
   - /dev/nvhost-ctrl: Used to get events for SyncPts.
       - If bit31-28 is 1, then lower 16-bits contain event\_slot,
         bit27-16 contain syncpt\_number.